Category: Site Articles

 Davis County, Layton City, Utah, is nestled near the mountains between the cities of Ogden, and Salt Lake City.
 A beautiful playground; it’s home to Antelope Island State Park, Lagoon Amusement Park with Pioneer Village in Farmington, and Layton City Mall with an interactive aquarium.
 The Great Salt Lake is only minutes away as well.

 Layton gives easy access to over 15 trails and parks, the Heritage Museum, Layton Sego Lily Day Spa, Hill Air Force Museum, Virtual Reality Venues, and The Hive Brandy Company & Winery.

 Layton Utah in July ranges from a low of 56 degrees to a high of 102.
 Average is 78 degrees and usual over the holiday weekend is 85-95.
 July only holds about 0.3” precipitation levels.
 Other averages are on our location stats page under Venues, Layton City.

-Utah Fandom Organization is in the process of outlining their code of conduct for events, as well as the Westercon bid team’s working out policies that include issues of harassment, assault, lost children, photography, and general guidelines.
+Utah Fandom Organization is in the process of outlining their code of conduct for events, as well as the Westercon team is working out policies that include issues of harassment, assault, lost children, photography, and general guidelines.
+We are finding these details the most important part of having a safe and fun event so it is taking a little time.
 We’re also going to work with volunteers and staff on updated ADA guidelines and previous cons ideas on progressive hospitality.

 Salt Lake City International Airport has two terminals, five concourses (A-E) and 71 aircraft gates.
 Delta Air Lines, KLM and SkyWest Airlines operate from Terminal Two.
 All other airlines serving Salt Lake City use Terminal One.
 In addition to scheduled international service, the International Terminal is used by chartered flights and houses U.S. Customs.